-The Satisfactory Academic Progress standards measures a student's progress toward degree completion using both qualitative (GPA) and quantitative (units completed compared to units attempted) methods.
+The Satisfactory Academic Progress (SAP) standards measures a student's progress toward degree completion using both qualitative (GPA) and quantitative (units completed compared to units attempted) methods.
 To be eligible for federal and state aid, students must be maintaining progress toward a degree, certificate or transfer.
 The standards apply to all college coursework taken, regardless of whether financial aid was received or not, including coursework transferred from another institution.
 Academic progress is reviewed at the end of each semester when grades are available.
-Students who fail to meet the Standards for Satisfactory Academic Progress will have their financial aid eligibility suspended.
+Students who fail to meet the Standards for Satisfactory Academic Progress (SAP) will have their financial aid eligibility suspended.

 Regulations require College of the Desert to establish standards for evaluating Satisfactory Academic Progress (SAP).
 These standards measure qualitative and quantitative requirements and maximum timeframe for student's progress toward degree completion.
 To be eligible for financial aid, students must meet these standards.
 Failure to maintain these standards will result in suspension of the student's financial aid eligibility.
-For more information, please review the Satisfactory Academic Progress (SAP) Policy
+For more information, please review the Satisfactory Academic Progress (SAP) Policy.

 *Please note, some students may be automatically suspended based on previous academic history.